Personal Requirements

 Juniors can attend brigade training if it is an official activity and their attendance is approved.
 This usually occurs when Juniors are around 15 and progressing towards becoming senior volunteers.
 The brigade might want them to start doing joint activities to ease the transition or give them a taste of what the training might be like.

-Junior Members should not ‘hang out’ at the brigade or be present on any occasions without being in the company of their Junior Leaders, or a parent/adult guardian.
+Junior members should not ‘hang out’ at the brigade or be present on any occasions without being in the company of their Junior Leaders, or a parent/adult guardian.

 Who are Junior Members supervised by?